 The pineal gland may be most well-known for its production of melatonin.
-It has been credited with having a hand in promoting sleep, boosting mood, enhancing sex, and even increasing longevity by as much as 10-25%.
-(1,2)
+It has been credited with having a hand in promoting sleep, boosting mood, enhancing sex, and even increasing longevity by as much as 10-25%.1,2

-The pineal gland is vulnerable to stress, poor lifestyle habits, and irregular sleep.
-(11)
+The pineal gland is vulnerable to stress, poor lifestyle habits, and irregular sleep.11

 This precious little gland is also vulnerable to accumulating toxic levels of calcium and fluoride as we age.
-These render it less able to produce adequate levels of vitality-supporting melatonin.
-(9)
+These render it less able to produce adequate levels of vitality-supporting melatonin.9

-Fluoride, in particular, has been shown to build up in the pineal gland, and thus alter both pineal and thyroid function.
-(5,6)
+Fluoride, in particular, has been shown to build up in the pineal gland, and thus alter both pineal and thyroid function.5,6

 Calcium and fluoride accumulation in the pineal gland has been linked to decreased numbers of functioning pinealocytes and reduced melatonin production.
-In rodents, it was associated with early sexual maturation.
-(12)
+In rodents, it was associated with early sexual maturation.12

-A Quick Review of the Pineal Gland
+Quick Review of the Pineal Gland

 Perhaps this gland’s most important role is in the production of melatonin, which governs the body’s day, night, and seasonal circadian rhythms.
-The adherence to the circadian clock is a foundational principle in Ayurvedic medicine and an exciting new branch of this year’s Nobel Prize-winning science that promises to revolutionize western medicine, referred to as “Circadian Medicine.”
-(3,8)
+Adherence to the circadian clock is a foundational principle in Ayurvedic medicine and an exciting new branch of the Nobel Prize-winning science that promises to revolutionize Western medicine, referred to as Circadian Medicine.3,8

-While this effect is less clear in humans, when the pineal gland is either over- or under-stimulated, there is a direct correlation to sex hormone production in humans.
-(1) Pineal circadian activity decreases significantly during the four months of light-restricted hibernation, followed by a surge of light, pineal activation, and sex hormone production.
-(20) During times of darkness, the pineal gland produces melatonin, which supports healthy sleep cycles and slows sex hormone production (if the cycles are balanced).
-(1)
+While this effect is less clear in humans, when the pineal gland is either over- or under-stimulated, there is a direct correlation to sex hormone production in humans.1 Pineal circadian activity decreases significantly during the four months of light-restricted hibernation, followed by a surge of light, pineal activation, and sex hormone production.20 During times of darkness, the pineal gland produces melatonin, which supports healthy sleep cycles and slows sex hormone production (if the cycles are balanced).1

 Iodine Flushes Fluoride

+So how do we detox the pineal gland?
 Iodine is a halogen, alongside fluoride, bromide, and chloride.
 Excluding iodine, these halogens are toxic to the body and, to make matters worse, they compete for the iodine receptors in the thyroid.

-Iodine deficiency may be a contributing reason why the thyroid is so vulnerable to environmental toxins such as fluoride.
+Iodine deficiency may be a contributing reason why the thyroid is so vulnerable to environmental toxins, such as fluoride.

-In one study, only one day after supplementing with 50mg of iodine, urinary excretion of bromide increased by nearly 50% and fluoride excretions increased by 78%!
-(13) This is a significant toxic load off the thyroid and pineal gland!
+In one study, only one day after supplementing with 50mg of iodine, urinary excretion of bromide increased by nearly 50% and fluoride excretions increased by 78%!13 This is a significant toxic load off the thyroid and pineal gland!

 In another study, when fluoride levels were high in drinking water, there was a significant reduction in thyroid function, and the effect was worsened when there was an iodine deficiency.

-In one report, average habitual dosages are as much as 1500 micrograms per day and even higher for the older population who generally eat a more traditional, non-westernized diet.
-(19)
+In one report, average habitual dosages are as much as 1500 micrograms per day and even higher for the older population, who generally eat a more traditional, non-Westernized diet.19

-Dr. John’s Recommendation
+Dr. John’s Recommendation to Detox Pineal Gland